Skip to main content

 Traction Thinking and Frameworks

 For any business to succeed, you’ll need to achieve 3 things: a viable product/service, a large enough market, and a way to reach your customers.
 From the onset, spend 50% of your time on product development and 50% on traction development, use the Bullseye framework to systematically test the channels and find the most promising one, then use the Critical Path framework to focus your limited resources on what matters most.
-Here’s an overview of the key components of traction thinking–for more details, do get our complete 18-page book summary, or a copy of the book.
+Here’s an overview of the key components of traction thinking.
+You can get our complete summary bundle for more details.

 Startups often spend most their time/resources developing their products; by the time they realize they need to get more customers and try to ramp up their sales/marketing efforts, they’ve run out of money.
 As you develop your product, you should concurrently test your traction channels, spending 50% of your time on product and 50% on traction.
 That way, you can get market feedback to refine your product and start building a customer base, so you can grow quickly once your product is ready.
 A startup is like a leaking bucket, and your role is to gradually plug the holes so the water (investments) you pour in won’t leak out.
-Learn more about the 3 phases of growth in the book or our full book summary.
+Learn more about the 3 phases of growth in our complete Traction book summary

 One of the key challenges for startups is deciding which opportunities to pursue.
 The Critical Path shows what’s most essential, so you can focus your limited resources on what truly matters.
 You’ll need to define what traction means for your business, set a quantifiable traction goal, define the key milestones that are absolutely essential to reaching this goal, then stick strictly to the Critical Path.